-The grounding conductor of the entrance feeder connects the grounding bus bar to an electrical ground at the disconnect box (See Figure 8-1 & 8-2).
-For this reason the home must have a 3-pole, 4-wire feeder.
+The grounding conductor of the entrance feeder connects the grounding bus bar to an electrical ground at the disconnect box (See Figure 7-1 and 7-2).
+For this reason a 3-pole, 4-wire feeder is required.

 NOTICE: The Manufactured Home Construction and Safety Standards and the National Electrical Code prohibit connecting the grounding bar and the neutral bar together in the distribution panel.
 The ground and the neutral are insolated from one another.
-It is extremely important that the grounding conductor and the neutral conductor from the distribution panel in the home be connected together at the disconnect box located outside of the home (see Figures 8-1 & 8-2).
-For this reason, all four of the feeder conductors are absolutely essential (See Table 8-2).
+It is extremely important that the grounding conductor and the neutral conductor from the distribution panel in the home be connected together at the disconnect box located outside of the home (see Figures 7-1 and 7-2).
+For this reason, all four of the feeder conductors are absolutely essential. (see Table 7-2).